youngzhenhao/lnurl-demo/README.md

 # lnurl-demo

-*This demo was just tested on one Windows only.*
+*This demo's main branch was just tested on one Windows only.*
+The separate code is in the phone and server branches respectively

 ## Test Steps